lhyciomp/MyGithub/README.md

 ## MyGithub

 Welcome!
 This is my github homepage.
-My major research is saliency detection, computer vision, and deep learning.
+My major research is image processing,saliency detection, computer vision, and deep learning.

 I will continue to update the academic results during the time working for phd.
 I have writed three papers.
 One has been publised, while others are still under review.